Ticket #75 (closed enhancement: fixed)

 Replying to nick: Much as I think that people overuse SQL databases, one file per tile is taking the piss a bit.
 If you want to do that, why not make it an EXIF header.
 Otherwise I suspect it might be better to use a table in the database and have an import script.

-Changed 4 years ago by nick
+comment:5 Changed 14 years ago by

 The SQL solution would require quite a bit more work to keep up-to-date than a simple rsync (which is all we need to do now for the image uploads)